vamb/aboutus/en-US/business/business_supplier.md

 ![](https://bwec-file.oss-cn-hongkong.aliyuncs.com/cms/supplier.jpg)

-### Setup Store and display Products and Services for free
+### Setup Store And Display Products And Services For Free

 MOL provides the Suppliers with a free display on the Company information, displaying the hot selling Products and Services on their Stores on MOL’s platform.
 You will be able to register for free, become a verified Supplier and setup a free Store to input your company’s information and add your hot selling Products/ Services into the worldwide biggest maritime Suppliers’ databases to accept the Shipowners’ enquiries, requests and ultimately be awarded the orders.